lawrenceevalyn/MASTERS-ESSAY/research-log.md

 My actual research feels like a way to find answers, but it's really a way to find useful questions

-More orphans in domestic/sentimental; name number of noble peasant & orphan in High Gothic: suggests that basic trope of High Gothic is the foundling (about the question of legitimacy, noble blood), but domestic/sentimental detaches the orphan from this plot * (who has the first noble peasant? - Walpole, from Shakespeare)
+More orphans in domestic/sentimental; same number of noble peasant & orphan in High Gothic: suggests that basic trope of High Gothic is the foundling (about the question of legitimacy, noble blood), but domestic/sentimental detaches the orphan from this plot * (who has the first noble peasant? - Walpole, from Shakespeare)

 Is there non-familial murder?
 Did she not index it because it wasn't turning up?